Maximaaal/graduation/docs/project_plan.md

 ## **METHODOLOGY**

 - **Researching sensors**

-Which consumer electronics contain these sensors?
+  - Which consumer electronics contain these sensors?

-What kind of sensors are being used?
+  - What kind of sensors are being used?

-What are the privacy protocols for these sensors?
+  - What are the privacy protocols for these sensors?

 - **Experimenting with sensors**

-What kind of output values do theses sensors have -> how do these sensors react in different environments
+  - What kind of output values do theses sensors have -> how do these sensors react in different environments

+- **Researching connected user electronics**
+  - What kind of data do these devices collect?
+  - Where does this collected data go?

 - **Visual experimentation**

-How can I use these sensors to create certain visuals (TouchDesigner, Processing)
+  - How can I use these sensors to create certain visuals (TouchDesigner, Processing)

-- **Creating a narrative**
+- Creating a narrative**

-What message do I want to convey and how can I do this trough storytelling?
+  - What message do I want to convey and how can I do this trough storytelling?